AlmightyOatmeal/MicroPython_Futaba_NAGP1250/README.md

 ### Display Scrolling

-This is useful when using the additional 116 pixel hidden/extended resolution to give 256 virtual pixels wide.
+This is useful when using the additional 116-pixel hidden/extended resolution to give 256 virtual pixels wide.

 ```python
 vfd = NAGP1250(sin=33, sck=37, reset=39, sbusy=35)